 and our FAQ page.

-We have a MODIFIED grocery list for September 12.
+We are currently operating from a MODIFIED grocery list.
 We cannot accept any family-sized items because the pantries in our schools are closed.
 We are collecting

 - individual cup of noodles

 - individual mac n cheese cups

 - individual snack crackers, like peanut butter sandwich crackers

 - fruit/cereal bars

 What do I need to know if I am a Driver Volunteer?

 Your process should remain the same.
 We will be asking you and your team to wear masks and will provide you with

 - PLEASE READ ALL TEXTS AND EMAILS CAREFULLY IN CASE THERE ARE ANY CHANGES TO THE PROCEDURES OR SOFTWARE.
 For

 the purposes of planning, we need all drivers to respond in a timely manner.
 Thank you!